MikaMikaDE/edisonEvents/README.md

 The content isn't especially important, but be consistent with other names.
 If it's a shop, just the shop name will suffice.
 Note that one line is about 12 characters long on both mobile and desktop.
-Try for 1 line of text is possible.
+Try for 1 line of text if possible.
 Sometimes a 2nd line is unavoidable.

 ### Icon
 - "FL"    - Format Library background image